 Take a look.
-Maybe there's something here you can use in your cover email.
+Maybe there's something here you can use in your email cover letter.

-I found your job listing on HotJobs.com for a docent.
+I found your job listing for a docent on HotJobs.com.
 Do you need someone who is flexible, professional, creative, and a great team member?
 Someone with a passion for science and education who loves answering questions?
 If so, I'm your man.
 I grew up in a family of scientist-educators and I have a "dinner-table-lecture-series degree" in science.

-I am attaching my resume for your reveiw.
+I am attaching my resume for your review.
 I look forward to discussing with you how I can be of help to the Exploratorium.